brunosimon/burno.js/README.md

 ## Compatibility

 B.js has no dependencies (no, you don't need jQuery).
-It's compatible with all modern browsers down to IE8 (included).<br>
+It's compatible with all modern browsers down to IE8.<br>
-Depending on the browsers and classes you are using, you may need polyfills which are included in the [src/polyfills](src/polyfills) folder.
+Depending on the browsers and classes you are using, you may need polyfills which are included in the [src/polyfills](src/polyfills) folder.<br>
+The default build includes all needed polyfills but you can use the `no-compatibility` version.

 ## Usage